 Currently, the low density and wide distribution of monk seals in the MHI present a difficult target for education and outreach activities.
 Nonetheless, instituting a program to deal with human-seal conflict as well as the development of a constituency for monk seals in the MHI, is best done when densities are low and before conflicts emerge at a large scale.
 NMFS is well situated to provide a coordinating role in efforts to establish a comprehensive program in this area.
-As of late 2005 and early 2006, great strides have been taken by NMFS in the development of greater community volunteer capacity, but this an ongoing effort that will require the training and maintaining of volunteers, continuing education, adaptive management and capacity building in remote areas.
-PIRO has made the commitment to network development in the following areas:
+Since 2005, great strides have been taken by NMFS in the development of greater community volunteer capacity, but this an ongoing effort that will require the training and maintaining of volunteers, continuing education, adaptive management and capacity building in remote areas.